JUNNY12/emart-apparels/README.md

  # Emart Apparels

-A Website that allows men to shop for different items ranging from cloths, shoes and other acessories
+A E-commerce Website that allows men to shop for different items ranging from cloths, shoes and other acessories

 ## Technology Used